 Globally there is a call for a shift in how employment and learning skills are defined and taught (Conference Board of Canada, 2016; World Economic Forum, 2015).
-The MA in Learning and Technology is founded on principles of networked learning; open pedagogy and digital mindset - students create and build on their digital presence in order to collaborate and contribute meaningfully to digital learning networks and communities in the field throughout their program.
-The virtual symposium at the beginning and end of the program is one of the many opportunities for students to engage in, cultivate and contribute back to these digital learning networks(s) and community(ies) as they learn more about learning and facilitating in contemporary learning environments.
-There are many opportunities for students to personalize their learning experiences in the program including the required inquiry-based courses (LRNT 526, LRNT 527 & LRNT 528) that invite students to further tailor their learning to their unique needs or interests.
-The program has three exit pathways; a thesis; secondary research paper or digital learning research consulting project.
+The MA in Learning and Technology is founded on principles of networked learning; open pedagogy and digital mindset - learners create and build on their digital presence in order to collaborate and contribute meaningfully to digital learning networks and communities in the field throughout their program.
+The annual MALAT Virtual Symposium (http://ow.ly/cqER30nMZxj) at the beginning and end of the program is one of the many opportunities for learners to engage in, cultivate and contribute back to these digital learning networks(s), and community(ies), as they learn more about learning, designing for, and facilitating in contemporary learning environments.
+There are many opportunities for learners to personalize their learning experiences in the program including the required inquiry-based courses (LRNT 526, LRNT 527 & LRNT 528) that invite learners to further tailor their learning to their unique needs or interests.
+The program has three exit pathways: (1) thesis; (2) applied research project, and (3) digital learning research consulting project.

 One of the key features of the MALAT program is that course design and delivery attempts to "model a model" so that participants learn about promising practices in the contemporary digital learning environments through both observation and hands-on experience.
-Some of the instructional strategies that will be used to help learners develop their problem-solving and critical thinking skills include:
+Some of the instructional strategies that are used to help learners develop their analytical critical thinking abilities and problem-solving/finding skills include: